 Event-sourced game implementation example – Part 2/3: Building web application

-Welcome to the 2nd part of event-sourced game post series!
-In case you haven’t yet read previous part, I highly recommend reading it before.
+Welcome to the 2nd part of the event-sourced game post series!
+In case you haven’t yet read the previous part, I highly recommend reading it before.

 Today we’ll focus on the frontend server part, the one that’ll be responsible for handling user interface interactions as well as backend server communication.